sunshine-protocol/sunshine/molochameleon/README.md

-# MoloChameleon DAO
+# MoloChameleon DAO 🐸☕️

-The MolochDAO logic is implemented in [`runtime/src/dao.rs`](./runtime/src/dao.rs).
-At the moment, the implementation is undergoing heavy refactoring.
+The DAO logic is implemented in [`runtime/src/dao.rs`](./runtime/src/dao.rs).
+At the moment, the implementation is undergoing heavy refactoring in response to testing.

-Once it's more stable and testing has been added, I'll open it up for contribution and file a few issues with improvement ideas that I've been considering.

-## TODO

-* finish refactoring and initial implementation
-* add more robust error handling
-* add tests
-* write blog posts and tutorial-style documentation
-* iterate with optimizations
+There are a few issues to encourage outside contribution, but it might be better to wait until testing is finished (=> refactoring for v1 is complete).